Hadokane/CI_PP3_OFFICE_CHAMPION/README.md

 # Strategy Plane

-In this section, I will define clear goals that will be represented by a list of both users and website owner stories.
+In this section, I will define clear goals that will be represented by a list of both user and website owner stories.
 These will serve as a definitive reference point for defining the necessary features and functions of the website.

 In a later section, I will revisit these stories and see if/how the project has addressed each goal, justifying my explanations with imagery and proof cases.